Article written by

 The reason why you get the munchies when you use cannabis isn’t a question that’s easily answered.
-It comes about through a complex interaction between the body’s natural endocannabinoid system (ECS) and the exogenous cannabinoids like THC.
+It occurs through a complex interaction between the body’s natural endocannabinoid system (ECS) and exogenous cannabinoids like THC.

 Anyone who’s had the munchies knows how powerful the experience can be, from the cravings to the flavors and the all-encompassing enjoyment you get from smashing salty and sugary snacks.
 Luckily, as cannabis research expands, we are starting to understand the connection between cannabis and hunger better.

 Meet with a counselor and get personalized guidance to the right types and doses of cannabis for your unique needs.Book an Appointment

 We may feel hunger in the gut, but it’s controlled in the brain.
 Many complex chemical signals are wired back and forth between your brain and body.
 It all starts in the hypothalamus, which regulates the chemical signals that activate when you smell, taste, and see.

 Just thinking about food excites and activates the neurotransmitters in your brain associated with food.
 There are two sets of neurons in the hypothalamus: those promoting hunger and those suppressing it.